jwong92/ruby_test/RubyNotes.md

 9. View templates are written in eRuby (embedded ruby) processed by request cycle in Rails before being sent to the user
 10. To create a new controller called "welcome" with an action called "index" run:
     * `bin/rails generate controller Welcome index`
+    * To also generate a view with the controller, use `rails g controller ControllerName index show` which will generate two different controllers and their associated views
     * Rails will create several files and routes

 ## Setting Applications Home Page